Hanahan in Berkeley County, South Carolina — The American South (South Atlantic)

 Erected 2010 by The Town of Hanahan.
 (Marker Number 8-65.)

 Other nearby markers.
-Bowen’s Corner (approx. 1.2 miles away); French Botanical Garden (approx. 2.3 miles away); Otranto Plantation (approx. 2.3 miles away); The Yamasee War At Goose Creek, 1715 (approx. 2.7 miles away); St. James, Goose Creek (approx. 2.9 miles away); Goose Creek Church (approx. 3 miles away); Howe Hall Plantation / Howe Hall Elementary School (approx. 3.2 miles away); Goose Creek Bridge (approx. 3.3 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Bowen's Corner (approx. 1.2 miles away); French Botanical Garden (approx. 2.3 miles away); Otranto Plantation (approx. 2.3 miles away); The Yamasee War At Goose Creek, 1715 (approx. 2.7 miles away); St. James, Goose Creek (approx. 2.9 miles away); Goose Creek Church (approx. 3 miles away); Howe Hall Plantation / Howe Hall Elementary School (approx. 3.2 miles away); Goose Creek Bridge (approx. 3.3 miles away).

 Regarding Steepbrook Plantation.
 Peter Manigault was born in Charleston, South Carolina in 1731, the son of one the city's wealthiest merchants and private bankers.
 Like most of the children of Charleston society in his time, Manigault went on a European tour as a young man.